-- 5.1 The draft MTFP, particularly the Financial Principles, has been considered by the Senior Management Team and the Portfolio Holder for Finance, Governance and Resources. - 5.2 The Business and Transformation Scrutiny Panel considered the MTFP on 23 July, and recommendations will be made to full Council on 08 September. - 5.3 The following resolutions were made by BTSP at their meeting on 23 July: - That the panel had considered and commented upon the draft Medium-Term Financial Plan 2021/22 to 2025/26 (RD.09/20); - That the Panel requested that reference is made to the climate emergency in the Medium-Term Financial Plan in the future;
+- 5.1 The draft MTFP, particularly the Financial Principles, has been considered by the Senior Management Team and the Portfolio Holder for Finance, Governance and Resources. - 5.2 The Business and Transformation Scrutiny Panel will consider the MTFP on 23 July, and recommendations made to full Council on 08 September. - 5.3 The Budget Process and MTFP are also informed by consultation with wider stakeholders, including residents.
+Each year the Council consults with the Business Community and also carries out public consultations as appropriate